 It is commonly agreed that one of the main pillars of prudent investing is diversifying your investments.
 While most investors will agree with that statement, not every investor believes in including an international allocation in their portfolios because of recent U.S. outperformance relative to the rest of the world’s developed markets.

-Using Vanguard index funds as a proxy, as of June 23, 2025, the Vanguard 500 Index Admiral (VFIAX) returned an average of 12.94% a year over the past 10 years, while the Vanguard Total International Stock Index Admiral (VTIAX) only returned an average of 5.60% a year.
+Using Vanguard index funds as a proxy, as of May 22, 2026, the Vanguard 500 Index Admiral (VFIAX) returned an average of 15.69% a year over the past 10 years, while the Vanguard Total Int Stock Index Admiral (VTIAX) only returned an average of 9.86% a year.

 However, more recently, international stocks have outperformed.
-In 2025 year-to-date returns, VTIAX is up 14.7%, while VFIAX is only up 3.1%.
-This shift is already changing the narrative and underscores why exposure to foreign stocks still plays a critical role in long-term success.
+In 2026 year-to-date returns, VTIAX is up 12.15%, while VFIAX is only up 9.67%.
+This shift is building on 2025 international outperformance and underscores why exposure to foreign stocks still plays a critical role in long-term success.

 Beyond the S&P 500

-For U.S. investors, international stocks from the rest of the world’s developed economies, like Canada, Japan, Australia and Europe, are combined into one basket of securities called “International Developed.”
-International stocks from emerging economies in countries like China, India, Korea and Taiwan are grouped into another basket, called “Emerging Markets.”
-The available investment universe in these two baskets is roughly half the size in terms of market capitalization as the total U.S. market (see chart below).
+For U.S. investors, international stocks from the rest of the world’s developed economies— including Canada, Japan, Australia, and Europe—are combined into one basket of securities called “International Developed.”
+International stocks from emerging economies in countries such as China, India, Korea, and Taiwan are grouped into another basket called “Emerging Markets.”
+The available investment universe in these two baskets is roughly half the size of the total U.S. market in terms of market capitalization (see chart below).
 Investors should want access to these other baskets for diversification purposes, particularly when building a well-rounded international investment portfolio.

 The Case for International Stocks: The US Underperforms